jorgebucaran/classcat/README.md

 npm i classcat
 ```

 Don't want to set up a build step?
-Import Classcat in a `<script>` tag as a module.
+Import it inside a `<script>` tag as a module.
 Don't worry; modules are supported in all evergreen, self-updating desktop, and mobile browsers.

 ```html
 <script type="module">